 3.7.
 Should I prefer a mobile site via separate URLs or Responsive web design?

 It is strongly recommended to prefer Responsive web design.
 And for good reason, no matter what we say, it will always be more laborious and complex in terms of natural referencing to manage a mobile site separately from the desktop site.
-Google has already pronounced itself on the subject: Responsive web design is to be preferred to the rest in terms of mobile configuration.
+Google has already pronounced itself on the subject:

 3.8.
 How will the results on desktop be evaluated?